Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 * The page directs the user to products that the user may find interesting based on 3 categories
     * All products
     * Nutrition plans/books
-    * Exercise equipement
+    * Exercise equipment

 ## Products Pages
-* There will be a page for all products, books, exercise equipement
+* There will be a page for all products, books, exercise equipment
     * The functionality/templates for each of these pages is the same apart from the data pulled in the background
 * This page will:
-    * Show all the products from both catergories in one page with the user able to click on the product for more information
+    * Show all the products from both categories in one page with the user able to click on the product for more information
     * Super users will be able to edit/delete products on this page also
     * Users will be able to sort the products using a drop down at the top right
     * The image stands as the main link to the product details page detailed below